Thangyat: Format

 Thangyat performances are comparable to slam poetry, as performers use numerous poetic and narrative formulae, and employ traditional theatrical devices, such as shifting voices and tones.
 A common format involves a call and answer segment between a lead performer called ataing (အတိုင်) and the chorus of followers called ahpauk (အဖောက်).
 Thangyat performances are enjoyed for their wit and use of wordplay.

 Political crackdown

-In April and May 2019, seven young performers from a performance troupe, Peacock Generation (ဒေါင်းတို့မျိုးဆက်), were arrested after a thangyat peformance in Yangon following a criminal complaint from the Tatmadaw (Myanmar Armed Forces) about the satirical content in their Thingyan performances.
-In October 2019, the performers were found guilty of undermining the military and livestreaming the performance, and sentenced to 1 year in prison.
+In April and May 2019, seven young performers from a performance troupe, Peacock Generation (ဒေါင်းတို့မျိုးဆက်), were arrested after a thangyat performance in Yangon following a criminal complaint from the Tatmadaw (Myanmar Armed Forces) about the satirical content in their Thingyan performances.
+In October 2019, the performers were found guilty of undermining the military and livestreaming the performance, and sentenced to one year in prison.
 In December 2020, the troupe leader, Zayar Lwin, was sentenced to an additional 5.5 years in prison.
 In April 2021, three of the performers were freed under a national amnesty.